shashvat-singham/tweet-response/README.md

 The training set consists of 16,000 tweets, the test set consists of 2,000 tweets and the validation set also consists of 2,000 tweets.
 The dataset is stored in a pickle file which takes 47.6 MB of space on disk.

-This Emotion Dataset was prepared by Elvis Saravia and published on GitHub.

 ---